This page outlines the design goals with which YugaByte DB has been built.

 Read MoreUnderstanding the design of the query layer.

-Written ground-up in C++ to ensure high performance and the ability to leverage large memory heaps (RAM) as an internal database cache.
+Written in C++ to ensure high performance and the ability to leverage large memory heaps (RAM) as an internal database cache.
 It is optimized primarily to run on SSDs and NVMe drives.
 It is designed with the following workloads in mind:

 - High write throughput